Incarceration Consulting Services

 - How to find peace in doing your time

 - Communication procedures involving mail, email, and phone

 - Medical and dental concerns, prison medical facilities and chronic health problems

-- How to stay healthy and fit given the typically very poor food choices
+- How to stay healthy and fit given the typically abysmal food choices

 - Discipline, incident reports (“shots”) and administrative procedures